rust-lang/rust-project-goals/src/2024h2/rfl_stable.md

 #### Code-generation features and compiler options

 The RFL project requires various code-generation options.
-Some of these are related to custom features of the kernel, such as [X18 support][#748] but others are codegen options like sanitizers and the like.
+Some of these are related to custom features of the kernel, such as X18 support ([rust-lang/compiler-team#748]) but others are codegen options like sanitizers and the like.
 Some subset of the options listed on [RFL#2][] will need to be stabilized to support being built with all required configurations, but working out the precise set will require more effort.

 #### Ergonomic improvements